fish-shell/fish-shell/sphinx_doc_src/index.rst

 Shebang Line
 ------------

-Since script for shell commands can be written in many different languages, they need to carry information about what interpreter is needed to execute them: For this they are expected to have a first line, the shebang line, which names an executable for this purpose:
+Since scripts for shell commands can be written in many different languages, they need to carry information about what interpreter is needed to execute them: For this they are expected to have a first line, the shebang line, which names an executable for this purpose:

 Example: